 Academic News and Key Reminders for Faculty and Professional Staff

-I would like to take this opportunity to welcome you to the Fall Quarter, and to the beginning of a brand-new academic year.
-As you anticipate the exciting and fresh new quarter, this memo provides a few key reminders for the Fall Quarter.
+Happy New Year, and welcome to the Winter quarter 2020.
+As you anticipate and look forward to the exciting and fresh new quarter, this memo provides a few key reminders for Winter Quarter 2020.

-Some Key dates for our Fall Quarter 2019 are:
+Some Key dates for our Winter Quarter 2020 are:

 Ordering Textbooks and Course Materials

 The Textbook Selection policy <http://drexel.edu/provost/policies/textbook_selection/> establishes Drexel’s response to student needs and federal compliance regarding the selection and posting of information for textbooks in conjunction with student registration.
 Faculty are required to provide textbook information in a timely manner through Faculty Enlight; if textbook information is not available at the deadline, a projected decision date must be provided.

 Course Grades, Final Grade Submission and Course Management using Drexel Learn

 Grades are to be submitted in accordance with the grade submission deadlines.

 All courses are linked to Drexel’s Learning Management System, Drexel Learn.
 Instructional materials and reference materials should be disseminated through Drexel Learn.
 Please refer to the Acceptable Use Policy < http://drexel.edu/irt/about/policies/policies/01-Acceptable-Use/> and P2P and Copyright Policy < http://drexel.edu/irt/help/a-z/security/copyright/> regarding the dissemination of copyrighted materials.